azhar5906/Template/README.md

-Prompt used to make this web page

-“Make me a simple, modern webpage using HTML and Tailwind CSS.
+“Create a modern responsive webpage using HTML and Tailwind CSS.
+It should include:

-It should have:
+Navbar

+Minimal top navigation bar

-A clean navbar with a logo on the left and some links on the right.
+Logo on the left, navigation links on the right

-A hero section with a big background image, a bold heading in the center, and a short subheading below.

-A content section below the hero, laid out in a grid with 4 cards (2 per row) — each card should have a title, description, and a subtle shadow.

-A minimal footer with some links and copyright text.

-Keep it responsive, neat, and easy to read.”
+A ‘Sign Up’ or ‘Login’ button

+Hero Section

+Large background or hero image with text overlay (title + description)

+Clean, centered, modern typography

+Content Sections

+Multiple sections stacked vertically with alternating image + text layouts

+Some sections with colored background blocks behind images (like pastel yellow, green, purple)

+At least one section with a video thumbnail (play button overlay)

+Grid layout for showcasing company/team images

+Team/Company Info Section

+Text about company/team values on one side, image(s) on the other

+Use a balanced layout with whitespace

+Call-to-Action Section

+Short text about joining the team/company

+A “See Jobs” button with highlighted background

+Footer

+Minimal footer with company logo, social media icons, quick links, newsletter signup, and language selector

+Light background, clean typography

+Keep it responsive for mobile, tablet, and desktop.
+Use Tailwind utilities for spacing, grids, flexbox, typography, shadows, and background colors.
+Maintain a minimal, professional, and neat style.”